datawire/ambassador-docs/service-catalog/concepts/annotations.md

 Kubernetes annotations are designed to solve exactly this problem.
 They are designed to add metadata to Kubernetes objects.

-Using `kubectl`, let's create a basic service named `ghost-service` with the `a8r.io/description` annotation set to "An annotated ghost service that points to nowhere in particular".
+Using kubectl, let's create a basic service named `ghost-service` with the `a8r.io/description` annotation set to "An annotated ghost service that points to nowhere in particular".

 Copy and paste this into your terminal: